-This command lets you verify that a disk image file is in working order (i.e. that it is not damaged) before it becomes a serious problem.
-You can tell DropDMG to verify a folder, and it will find all the disk images in that folder (and its subfolders) and verify them.
+This command lets you verify that a disk image file is in working order (i.e. that it is not damaged)

 For example, if there is damage to your disk image and a file becomes corrupt, you'll learn of the problem as soon as you use the Verify Image... command.
 Without Verify Image..., you might only learn of the problem when you tried to access the damaged file on the disk image (perhaps a long time in the future), and perhaps not even then, because the corruption might not be readily apparent.
 Because you learn about the damage early, you can restore a correct version of the file from a backup, rather than filling your future backups with damaged copies of the file.